 top of page

-The Best Beaches
+The Closest Beaches To Orlando

-So... when you think of a Sunshine State vacation, two things spring to mind, theme parks and beaches, and thanks to Orlando's central location in Florida, you don't have to choose, pretty awesome!
+When you think of a Sunshine State vacation, two things spring to mind, theme parks and beaches, and thanks to Orlando's central location in Florida, you don't have to choose, pretty awesome!

 Orlando is practically in the middle of both the historic east coast beaches and the stunning gulf coast beaches in the west coast of Central Florida.
-So after spending lots of fun time at the parks, take time to yourself, and relax at the beach and soak up our famous Florida sunshine.
+So after spending lots of fun time at the theme parks, take time to yourself, and relax at the beach and soak up our famous Florida sunshine.

 Here are our favorite Central Florida beaches, all within an easy two hour drive of Orlando.